-The Cubs officially put an end to their radical approach in using multiple field bosses during the course of the season when they hire Bob Kennedy as their only manager.
+The Cubs officially end their radical approach of using multiple field bosses when the team hires Bob Kennedy as their only manager.
 With the "College of Coaches" system disbanded, the club will post an 82-80 record under their lone skipper.

-"My, oh my”, Mariners broadcaster Dave Niehaus is going into the Baseball Hall of Fame.
-On his 73rd birthday, the veteran announcer learns he is the recipient of the 2008 Ford C. Frick Award for broadcast excellence.
+"My, oh my," Mariners broadcaster Dave Niehaus enters the Baseball Hall of Fame.
+On his 73rd birthday, the veteran announcer, the team's lead play-by-play announcer from their inaugural season in 1977 until his death after the 2010 season, learns he is the recipient of the 2008 Ford C. Frick Award for broadcast excellence.

-Tom Glavine, with the most wins among active pitchers, agrees to a one-year, $1 million deal to stay with the Braves.
-The 42-year-old southpaw, who underwent surgery for a torn ligament in his left elbow, posted a 2-4 record with a 5.54 ERA in 13 starts for Atlanta before being shut down for the season last August.
+With the most wins among active pitchers, Tom Glavine agrees to a one-year, $1 million deal to stay with the Braves.
+The 42-year-old southpaw, who underwent surgery for a torn ligament in his left elbow, posted a 2-4 record with a 5.54 ERA in 13 starts for Atlanta before being shut down last August.

-Baltimore inks Brian Roberts to a four-year contract extension reported to be worth $40 million.
-Along with Nick Markakis, who recently signed a six-year, $66 million deal, the 31-year-old talented second basemen becomes the second home-grown Oriole player within a month to agree to a long term deal to stay with the last-place club.
+Baltimore inks Brian Roberts to a four-year contract extension reportedly worth $40 million.
+Along with Nick Markakis, who recently signed a six-year, $66 million deal, the 31-year-old talented second baseman becomes the second home-grown Oriole player within a month to agree to a long-term pact to stay with the last-place club.

-Avoiding arbitration, the Nationals and Ryan Zimmerman (.283, 14, 51) agree to a one-year, $3.3 million contract.
-The 24-year-old third baseman is Washington's all-time leader in almost every offensive category, including homers, RBI, runs, and hits, as well as contests played, since the franchise relocated from Montreal four seasons ago.
+The Nationals and Ryan Zimmerman (.283, 14, 51) avoid arbitration, agreeing to a one-year, $3.3 million contract.
+The 24-year-old third baseman is Washington's all-time leader in almost every offensive category, including homers, RBI, runs, hits, and games since the franchise relocated from Montreal four seasons ago.